5 lessons B2B SaaS companies can learn about global payment preference.

 Don’t give potential customers the payment methods they prefer and you risk losing them altogether.
 But provide preferred payment methods that other B2B SaaS companies don't, and it can even drive growth.

-However, even in these markets where bank debit is not traditionally used for B2B SaaS purchases, it is still the 2nd most preferred payment method.
-38% of US businesses and 43% of Canadian businesses would be likely to use bank debit to pay digital subscriptions.

-2. ACH debit/bank debit is the preferred payment method for B2B digital subscriptions in the UK, Australia and numerous countries in Europe

-ACH debit, often referred to as bank debit, is a bank-to-bank payment mechanism, where the seller pulls funds from their customer’s bank whenever those funds are due, under a single, upfront authorization.
+Bank debit, often referred to as Direct Debit in the UK, is a bank-to-bank payment mechanism, where the seller pulls funds from their customer’s bank whenever those funds are due, under a single, upfront authorisation.

 It’s the most preferred digital subscription payment method in five of the nine markets we surveyed.